Ambikacl/PythonProject/README.md

 In this, we will take all the symptoms information from patients and we'll tell the patients that they are having severe symptoms or not.

 ## Requirements
-We need to know the following python modules to build this project.
+We need to know the following modules to build this project.

 <ins>**Find S algarithm**</ins> :The Find-S algorithm is a basic concept learning algorithm in machine learning.
 The find-S algorithm finds the most specific hypothesis that fits all the positive examples.